 Make sure that you confirm with your super provider that the above is accessible to you before when you are signing up, as you may need to be in a particluar type of super.

-The first home super saver (FHSS) scheme allows people to save money for their first home inside their super fund, then withdraw it to use towards their home deposit of their first home.
+The First Home Super Saver (FHSS) scheme allows people to save money for their first home inside their super fund, then withdraw it to use towards their home deposit of their first home.

 From 1 July 2017, you can make voluntary concessional (before-tax) and voluntary non-concessional (after-tax) contributions into your super fund to save for your first home.

-You can use this scheme if you are a first home buyer and both of the following apply:
+You can use this scheme if you are a first-home buyer and both of the following apply:

-However, you will need to be with a super provider and specific plan to be able to withdraw your funds to help purchase your first Australian home.
+However, you will need to be with a super provider and have a specific plan to be able to withdraw your funds to help purchase your first Australian home.
 Not all super providers have an FHSS scheme, so make sure before you transfer your funds.

 Read more about the FHSS in my KiwiSaver for your Home Deposit post.